shivannis/xandr-docs-public/xandr-docs/articles/monetize/edit-a-network-user.md

 ---
-title : Microsoft Monetize - Edit a Network User description : Learn editing Network user, including contact information, and peer approval requirements. ms.date: 10/28/2023
+title: Edit a Network User
+description: Learn editing Network user, including contact information, and peer approval requirements. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Edit a network user
+# Edit a network user

 This page walks you through the steps required to edit a Network user, including contact information,